csuksangium/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+  In my previous design (Cook's Assistant), I found the concept to be too open-ended for a hard-coded project (since I am not using ML).
+Therefore, I am shifting to pursue my second idea (Study Buddy) for Lab 3 Part II.
+I will explore various voices and find a more user friendly voice and have to ensure the anticipation of misunderstandings for a better MVP.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+  As Study Buddy intends to help users stay focused on their tasks, I intend to use noise/sound recognition & camera (if possible) to detect if user is focused during study periods.
+A physical input may also be useful to help interact with the device with good feedback.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system